bentasker/LocalChat/docs/server-api.md

 If successful, the value of `status` will be `ok`. `SYSTEM` will also push a message into the room that `user` invited `invite`

+### banUser

+Can only be called by the room admin, kicks a user out of the room, and does not allow them to return (unless re-invited)

+    {
+        "action":"banUser",
+        "payload": {
+                    "roomName": "[name of room]",
+                    "user": user,
+                    "kick": [user to kick],
+                    "sesskey": sessionkey
+        }
+    }

+*Response*

+If successful, the value of `status` will be `ok` and the kicked user's session will be terminated and their user record removed.
+A message will be pushed to the room by `SYSTEM` to note that that user has been kicked and banned.

+If the requesting user lacks the privileges to kick a user, `SYSTEM` will push a message to warn that `user` tried to ban `tokick`.

+### kickUser

+Can only be called by the room admin, kicks a user out of the room (but allows them to return).
+Useful where you think a user's session has hung (for example)

+    {
+        "action":"kickUser",
+        "payload": {
+                    "roomName": "[name of room]",
+                    "user": user,
+                    "kick": [user to kick],
+                    "sesskey": sessionkey
+        }
+    }

+*Response*

+If successful, the value of `status` will be `ok` and the kicked user's session will be terminated.
+A message will be pushed to the room by `SYSTEM` to note that that user has been kicked.

+If the requesting user lacks the privileges to kick a user, `SYSTEM` will push a message to warn that `user` tried to kick `tokick`.

 ### leaveRoom